 CCC is committed to ensuring the highest standards in values and ethical conduct.
 This commitment plays a fundamental role in how we serve Canadian exporters and the public interest as part of the mandate entrusted to us by the Government of Canada.
+CCC is also committed to conducting its business responsibly with honesty, integrity and fairness, and will advance its ethics and values through its expertise in international contracting.
 As federal public servants, we all have a role to play in upholding the public's trust and contributing to public confidence in the integrity of CCC.